Jennie Stuart makes its case for Deaconess deal in open meeting with residents who mostly oppose it

 At several points during the question and answer session, audience members groaned when Carroll and White said they couldn’t provide certain information.

-Craig Richardson, a Hopkinsville attorney working with the group called Save Jennie Stuart, noted that Deaconess calls this kind of ownership transfer a “member substitution.”
+Craig Richardson, a Hopkinsville attorney working with the group Save Jennie Stuart, noted that Deaconess calls this kind of ownership transfer a “member substitution.”

 A membership substitution, which is increasingly used between nonprofit hospital systems, occurs when the seller (Jennie Stuart) transfers its ownership to the acquiring hospital (Deaconess), who becomes the new “member.”